collective/collective.newrelic/README.md

 Installation
 ============

 You can add this egg 'collective.newrelic' to your eggs and it will pull in the 'newrelic' egg too.
-However, to get the scripts installed into your bin directory, you need to add this to your buildout.cfg:
+However, to get the scripts installed into your bin directory, you need to add this to your buildout.cfg (using mr.developer):

+sources = sources

 parts +=
     newrelic

+auto-checkout =
+    collective.newrelic

+[sources]
+collective.newrelic = git git@github.com:Goldmund-Wyldebeast-Wunderliebe/collective.newrelic.git

 [newrelic]
 recipe = zc.recipe.egg:scripts
 eggs = newrelic

+[instance]
+eggs +=
+    collective.newrelic

 Please note: the newrelic package needs python >= 2.5.
 This package will not work on Plone 3.